This area of inquiry promotes the study of literature in Spanish and Portuguese.

 This specific section of NeMLA emphasizes submissions in language and literature because Cultural Studies & Media Studies area is dedicated to Cultural Studies and Film.
 We always welcome panels that look at film and other expressions of culture in Spanish and Portuguese but it is up to the individual to decide whether your panel proposal would fit better under Cultural Studies or Literature and submit accordingly.

 NeMLA is committed to developing and encouraging submissions in underdeveloped areas.
-Traditionally the Spanish and Portuguese section has seen a very strong submission record in proposals in Spanish literature and/or language.
-NeMLA would like to see a growth in the submissions in Portuguese and/or Lusophone culture, literature and language.
-For instance, in the field of Latin American studies it would be interesting to include literatures in both Spanish and Portuguese.
-While we cannot guarantee acceptance of any panel proposal, and while all proposals are assessed for the quality of the proposal, a major factor we take into consideration is whether or not the panel would help an under-represented area grow.
+Traditionally the Hispanophone and Lusophone section has seen a very strong submission record in proposals in Spanish literature and/or language.
+NeMLA would like to see a growth in the submissions in Portuguese and/or Lusophone culture, literature and language and in the field of Latin American studies.
+While we cannot guarantee acceptance of any panel proposal, and while all proposals are assessed for quality first, a major factor we take into consideration is whether or not the panel would help an under-represented area grow.
 Some of the areas that have been under-represented have been:

 We have seen growth in these areas but would still like to develop more panels in this area, especially those dealing with Portuguese and Lusophone topics.